WithMadiCo/BuildWithCode/README.md

 _Last Updated: February 19th, 2019_

 The **Building With Code** Class is part of the [_With Madi Co_](https://withmadi.co) Teaching Curriclum.
 You can look up more free, available classes on the [Teaching Curriculm](https://github.com/WithMadiCo/TeachingCurriculum) page.
+The code the students have created can be found within the `/curriculum/week#` folders associated with the lesson that was taught.
+The MagicMirror repository the students used as their final version can be found [here](https://github.com/WithMadiCo/BuildWithCode-MagicMirror).

 --------